kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 | 1 Core Processor   | 1 Core Processor |
 | **40 GB** SSD Disk | 10 GB SSD Disk   |

-This was when I started betting on Lightsail instead.
+So I started betting on Lightsail instead.
 But, the \$15/month for a managed database in Lightsail got to me at one point.
 I didn't want to have to pay that money when I wasn't even sure that I would ever have any paying customers.

 At this point, I supposed that I had to get my hands dirty to optimize for the cost factor.
-So I started looking into wiring AWS EC2, RDS, etc. But it was just too many of AWS-specific things I had to pick up, and the AWS doc wasn't exactly helping either-It's just one rabbit hole after another to do one thing; I just needed something to host my SPA and Nodejs for goodness sake!
+So I started looking into wiring AWS EC2, RDS, etc. But there were just too many of AWS-specific things I had to pick up, and the AWS doc wasn't exactly helping either&mdash;It's one rabbit hole after another just to do one thing because I just needed something to host my SPA and Nodejs for goodness sake!

 Then I checked back in IndieHacker for a sanity check, and came across [render.com](https://render.com/).
 It seemed perfect!
-It's one of those tools that are on a mission 'so you can focus on building your app'.
+It's one of those tools that are on a mission '_so you can focus on building your app_'.
 The tutorials were short and got you up and running in no time.
-But, it was [expensive](https://render.com/pricing):
+And here is the '_but_'&mdash;It was [expensive](https://render.com/pricing):

 #### Comparison of Lightsail and Render at their lowest price point